How to Install Rust on Linux Mint 22 and 21

-When you install Rust on Linux Mint, you add a compiler and package manager that catch memory and concurrency bugs before they turn into runtime failures.
-That pays off when you are building native CLI tools, backend services, WebAssembly projects, or other low-level software where performance still matters.
+When you install Rust on Linux Mint, you add a compiler that catches memory and concurrency mistakes early, plus Cargo for building and managing projects.
+That matters when you are building native CLI tools, backend services, WebAssembly projects, or other low-level software where performance still matters.

-rustup is the best fit for most Mint systems because it is the official Linux installer and keeps the current stable toolchain within easy reach.
+rustup is the official Rust installer for Linux Mint, and a default install also gives you Cargo without a separate package.
 The APT packages are still useful when you want Linux Mint to manage Rust through normal package updates.
-Either way, you finish with a working compiler, Cargo, editor tooling, and a small project you can build right away.
+Either path leaves you with a working compiler, Cargo, and a small project you can build right away.

 Install Rust on Linux Mint

 Linux Mint gives you two practical ways to install Rust. rustup uses the official installer and keeps stable, beta, and nightly toolchains close at hand.
-The repository method uses Mint’s own packages, which trade newer releases for tighter APT integration.
+The repository method uses Mint’s default APT packages, which trade newer releases for tighter package-manager integration.

 MethodChannelVersionUpdatesBest For